 What Is Pet Insurance?

-But since cat and dog illnesses have been prevalent these past few months, most owners procure medical-related insurance, such as accidents, potential injuries, and fatal diseases.
+However, since cat and dog illnesses are getting more and more prevalent, most owners procure medical-related insurance, such as accidents, potential injuries, and fatal diseases.

-In general, there are four types of pet insurance that one may avail for sustenance, mainly:
+In general, there are four types of pet insurance that one may avail for sustenance:

 Considering that something may happen to your pets at any given age or time, this may come in handy.